 The most visited museum in Romania and by far the most famous castle in the country, Bran Castle is, in fact, a 14th-century medieval fortress built to control the commerce between Transylvania and Southern Romania.

-In 1920, after hundreds of years of ownership, the administration of the city of Brasov gave the fortress as a gift to Queen Maria as a sign of appreciation for her decisive contribution in making the Great Union of 1918.
+In 1920, after hundreds of years of ownership, the administration of the city of Brasov donated the fortress to Queen Maria as a sign of appreciation for her decisive contribution in making the Great Union of 1918.
 Queen Maria remodeled and modernized this rock fortress, turning it into one of her favorite royal residences.

 Despite its centuries-old history, the castle is best known today for its fabricated links with the myth of Dracula.
 The historical truth is a completely different one, and we suggest you visit the castle for its beauty and glorious past.
 There’s definitely no place for vampires there.